SoumyaShyamoli/PortfolioProject/docs/study/05-scenario-questions.md

 **A pattern that works for most of these:** state what you'd check before acting, name the risk of the obvious move, then give your answer.

-Try answering aloud before reading on
+Try answering aloud before reading on.

 ---